 Although this course is mainly targeted towards modern media composers working in the film, game and trailer music world, any EDM or pop producer will benefit from this course’s tips on digital synthesis, too.
 If you find yourself browsing through your synth’s presets, never seem to find the sound you’re after and if you’re feeling confused by all the controls you can’t get your head around, this course might be just the right cure for you.

-If you want to enroll in Evenant’s Cinematic Synthesis – Digital Sound Creation, you can do so by visiting the Evenant Course Shop and deciding for one of the two available payment plans.
+If you want to enroll in Evenant’s Cinematic Synthesis – Digital Sound Creation, you can do so by visiting the Evenant Course Shop and deciding on one of the two available payment plans.
 Students can either make a one-time payment of $199 or go for a 4-month payment plan that is $55/month.
 Regardless of which plan you choose, all of Evenant’s courses come with a 30-day money-back guarantee in case you should not be satisfied with the course’s content.